Sidoine/Ovale/README.md

 -   Adapts to your talents.
 -   100% configurable: everything is in an easy-to-understand script that you can modify and test in real-time without reloading your UI.
 -   Compatible with the action icon skinning library [Masque][].
--   Use [SpellFlashCore][] to flash abilities on action bars in addition, or as an alternative, to displaying the ability icons.
+-   Uses [LibButtonGlow-1.0][] to flash abilities on action bars in addition, or as an alternative, to displaying the ability icons.

 # FAQ